AsmaaAlrefae/AIArtathon2/README.md

 * Old man unfortunate and out of luck.
 * Old man alone.
 * Old man Birthday.
+* Old man Happy.
+Happy people in the village

 Then we combined all the clips and add the voiceover.